 Recording data is a very important part of any scientific investigation.
 You should decide how the data will be recorded in the planning stages before starting the experiment.
 A table is often the simplest method, and from there, data can be taken and analysed.
 We’ve drawn tables before in our viscosity investigation.

-This activity is designed to introduce the concept of a bar chart.
-We completed a simple sorting activity first and then plotted the data on a graph made from LEGO.
+This activity is designed to introduce the concept of a bar chart using LEGO.
+We completed a simple sorting activity first and then plotted the data LEGO bar chart.

 A bag of sweets / different shaped LEGO / anything else you want to sort